myzhengSIMM/PertKG/Internal test/README.md

 | SAGE   | 181.5±39.7   | 0.308±0.015     | 0.578±0.017     | 0.734±0.012     |0.824±0.007      |
 | NCN   | 72.0±1.1   |0.367±0.138      | 0.622±0.209     | 0.783±0.010     |0.901±0.005      |
 | KGE_NFM   | 72.0±1.1   | 0.367±0.138     | 0.622±0.209     | 男     |      |

+## Hard cold-start settings
+This settings are more challengable than normal cold-starts (details refer our papar) to evaluate the generalization capabilities.
+For convenience, we directly use the model trained under Random masking setting to evaluate the samples in the test set that meet hard cold-start settings.